Let's go to the beach: Water safety in Australia

 Water and beach culture are a big part of Australian life.
 Good swimming skills can keep you safe in the water, as the surf can be rough and conditions can change quickly.

-If you’re interested in learning to swim, professional swim schools like State Swim, opens in a new tab, Royal Life Saving Australia, opens in a new tab and JUMP!, opens in a new tab provide structured programs with certified instructors.
+If you’re interested in learning to swim, professional swim schools like State Swim, Royal Life Saving Australia and JUMP! provide structured programs with certified instructors.
 These programs help build your confidence and teach essential skills for safer swimming.

 When you’re heading to the beach, always tell someone where you're going and when you'll be back - it's better to go with friends.
 Never swim alone, especially if you're not a strong swimmer.